“A funky, friendly, Mediterranean-Zen chillout near Bodrum, with cool pool, bistro bar and family rooms too”

-Functional Suites have 2 bedrooms and can sleep a family of 4 plus a baby, and are considered quieter if on the upper level.
-Junior Suites work well for a family of 3-4 (as long as the children under 9) as they have sofabeds.
-Casual Rooms can take a baby cot
+Functional Suites have 2 bedrooms (1 double, 1 twin) and 2 bathrooms.
+They can sleep a family of 4 plus a baby, and are considered quieter if on the upper level.
+Junior Suites work well for a family as each has a sofabed and space for a baby cot.
+Casual Rooms can take a baby cot.

 Remember baby and child equipment may be limited or need pre-booking